How to Reinvest Dividends: 3 Pros, 3 Cons - Cabot Wealth Network

 The Power of Knowing How to Reinvest Dividends

-But, bottom line, reinvesting dividends is a surprisingly powerful tool to passively improve your investment returns, as long as it fits with your investing goals.
+But, bottom line, if you know how to reinvest dividends, you have a head start.
+Reinvesting dividends is a surprisingly powerful tool to passively improve your investment returns, as long as it fits with your investing goals.
 Now that you know how to reinvest dividends, I’ll let you make that call!

+Do you understand how to reinvest dividends now?
+Leave a comment with any lingering questions.

 *Note: This piece was reprinted from an issue of Cabot Dividend Investor, which focuses on presenting investments that offer consistent income to its readers.
 Each month, Tom tackles an aspect of income investing that’s important to his subscribers.
 If you’re interested in joining Cabot Dividend Investor, click here.